geoffb/www-geoffblair-com/README.md

 ## 🚀 Deployment

-The site is automatically built and published to [GitHub Pages](https://pages.github.com) using [GitHub Actions](https://github.com/features/actions) whenever commits are pushed to `master`.
+The site is automatically built and published to [GitHub Pages](https://pages.github.com) using [GitHub Actions](https://github.com/features/actions) whenever commits are pushed to `main`.
 See workflows in `.github/workflows`.